Pickover stalk: Biomorphs

 Biomorphs are biological-looking Pickover Stalks.
 At the end of the 1980s, Pickover developed biological feedback organisms similar to Julia sets and the fractal Mandelbrot set.
-According to Pickover (1999) in summary, he "described an algorithm which could be used for the creation of diverse and complicated forms resembling invertebrate organisms.
-The shapes are complicated and difficult to predict before actually experimenting with the mappings.
-He hoped these techniques would encourage others to explore further and discover new forms, by accident, that are on the edge of science and art".
+According to Pickover (1999) in summary, he "described an algorithm that can be used for the creation of diverse and complicated forms resembling invertebrate organisms.
+The shapes are complicated and difficult to predict before actually experimenting with the mappings."
+He hoped "these techniques will encourage [others] to explore further and discover new forms, by accident, that are on the edge of science and art".

 Pickover developed an algorithm (which uses neither random perturbations nor natural laws) to create very complicated forms resembling invertebrate organisms.
 The iteration, or recursion, of mathematical transformations is used to generate biological morphologies.
 He called them "biomorphs."
 At the same time he coined "biomorph" for these patterns, the famous evolutionary biologist Richard Dawkins used the word to refer to his own set of biological shapes that were arrived at by a very different procedure.
 More rigorously, Pickover's "biomorphs" encompass the class of organismic morphologies created by small changes to traditional convergence tests in the field of "Julia set" theory.

 Pickover's biomorphs show a self-similarity at different scales, a common feature of dynamical systems with feedback.
 Real systems, such as shorelines and mountain ranges, also show self-similarity over some scales.
 A 2-dimensional parametric 0L system can “look” like Pickover's biomorphs.